pouchdb-community/worker-pouch/README.md

 ### Custom Mode

-In this mode, you manage the Web Worker or Service Worker yourself, and you register the two endpoints so that worker-pouch can communicate with the "backend" and "frontend."
+In this mode, you manage the Web Worker yourself, and you register the two endpoints so that worker-pouch can communicate with the "backend" and "frontend."

 Since this doesn't require Blob URLs, and because you can use custom PouchDB objects, you can potentially support more browsers this way.
 It's much more flexible.